bdthemes/ultimate-store-kit/readme.txt

 * Added: Column options and image size settings have been added for the Shiny Grid, Florence Grid, and Glossy Grid List layout.
 * Updated: The overall design for the Shiny Grid, Florence Grid, and Glossy Grid has been further improved.
 * Updated: Improved styling and settings controls for Checkout (Page) widget.
+* Updated: Showcase Slider design has been improved.
 * Fixed: WPML integration with Elementor editor for Theme Builder
 * Fixed: Resolved jQuery Migrate warning ( Thanks to BackuPs )
 * Fixed: DCI Notice transition issue fixed